polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/subkey.md

   SS58 Address:       5GeoQa3nkeNmzZSfgBFuK3BkAggnTHcX3S1j94sffJYYphrP
 ```

-Notice that the "SS58-address plus derivation path" produces the same address as the "mnemonic
+Notice that the "SS58-address + derivation path" produces the same address as the "mnemonic
-phrase plus derivation path plus password."
+phrase + derivation path + password."
 As such, you can reveal your parent public address
 and soft derivation paths without revealing your mnemonic phrase or password, retaining control
 of all derived addresses.